salt-formulas/salt-formula-linux/README.rst

            # By default this script does nothing.
            exit 0

 Prompt
 ~~~~~~

 Setting prompt is implemented by creating ``/etc/profile.d/prompt.sh``.
-Every
-user can have different prompt.
+Every user can have different prompt:

 .. code-block:: yaml